wilcoxen-courses/e175-irr/README.md

 ### C. Markdown file results.md

-1. Edit the Markdown file `results.md` and replace the `?TBD?` placeholders appropriate answers.
+1. Edit the Markdown file `results.md` and replace the `TBD` placeholders appropriate answers.
+Please note that this assignment focuses on the plants from the perspective of their owners or investors: you don't need to discuss externalities or social costs.

 ## Submitting